qooxdoo/qooxdoo/documentation/manual/source/pages/tool/helloworld.rst

 Requirements
 ^^^^^^^^^^^^

-Please make sure to have read the detailed :doc:`requirements`.
+Please make sure to have read the detailed :doc:`/pages/getting_started/requirements`.
 To recap, there are only a few requirements for full-featured qooxdoo application development:

 * *client*: any major web browser
 * *server*: any HTTP-aware backend.
 During development the local file system should also be ok (*)